If people were strictly logical, there would be no marketing.

 A lifestyle brand markets its products in a way that embodies the interests, opinions, backgrounds and attitudes of its target audience.

-In essence, lifestyle branding is used to create intangible added value.
+Tatcially, you create a brand story that connects your product to people’s self-percetion.
 It’s the storyline that suggests the product has attributes that go beyond its features or their direct benefits.
 The idea that drinking Coors beer means you’re unpretentious, having an iPhone means you have a meaningful social life, or driving a Subaru means you care about the environment.

 Lifestyle branding is the main marketing tactic for products that don’t have a utilitarian function, such as fashion brands or recreational products/services.
 Our communist society of logic would never know Ralph Lauren or vacation at Disneyland.